 7 weeks pregnant with twins already.
 Crazy right?
-You can expect big changes this week.
+You can expect significant changes this week.
 So keep reading to find out what’s going to happen to you in the coming days…

 A single embryo at 7 weeks